 No hot water or water that is too hot

-Problems with your hot water system can cause you to have poor or no hot water.
+Problems with your hot water system can cause you to have little to no hot water.
 Conversely, it can also cause your water to run too hot, which is a safety issue (especially for children and the elderly).

 A licenced plumber can work out why your hot water system might not be working.